-On October 1, 2012, the Corporation announced that the amount available to MRDM under the proposed Facility had been increased to USD 90 Million.
-Final documentation was completed on January 11, 2013.
-The Facility Agreement is a five-year agreement with standard commercial terms as is customary in agreements of this nature.
-Subject only to interest breakage costs, the Corporation may repay the Facility at any time, with no adverse penalties.
+The Facility is a five-year agreement with standard commercial terms as are customary in agreements of this nature.
+Subject only to interest breakage costs, MRDM may repay the Facility at any time, with no adverse penalties.
 The Corporation has granted Macquarie Bank 20 million common share purchase warrants at an exercise price of Cdn\$0.40 per warrant for a period of three years.
 The fair value of these warrants was estimated at \$3,256,109 using a Black-Scholes model.
-In addition, the Corporation has granted Macquarie Bank a call option on 10,000 ounces of gold exercisable at \$2,000 per ounce for a three year period from the date of commencement of operations (the "Gold Options").
+In addition, MRDM has granted Macquarie Bank a call option on 10,000 ounces of gold exercisable at \$2,000 per ounce for a three year period from the date of commencement of operations (the "Gold Options").
 The Gold Options had a fair value of \$1,400,000 liability on the date of grant.
 Total cost of debt issuance amounted to \$7,097,513, which includes \$1.8 million fee to Macquarie and \$0.7 million of other costs.
 The Corporation acts as a guarantor of MRDM's obligations under the Facility and related derivative contracts until such time as project completion is achieved as defined under the terms of the Facility.